Eubie Blake: Music

 Blake's musical training began when he was four or five.
 While out shopping with his mother, he wandered into a music store, climbed onto the bench of an organ, and started "foolin’ around".
 When his mother found him, the store manager told her: "The child is a genius!
 It would be criminal to deprive him of the chance to make use of such a sublime, God-given talent."
 The Blakes purchased a pump organ for US$75.00, making payments of 25 cents a week.
 When Blake was seven, he received music lessons from a neighbor, Margaret Marshall, an organist for the Methodist church.
 At age 15, without his parents' knowledge, he began playing piano at Aggie Shelton's Baltimore bordello.
 Blake gained his first big break in the music business in 1907, when world champion boxer Joe Gans hired him to play the piano at Gans's Goldfield Hotel, the first "black and tan club" in Baltimore.
 Blake played at the Goldfield during the winters from 1907 to 1914, and spent his summers playing clubs in Atlantic City.
 During this period, he also studied composition in Baltimore with Llewellyn Wilson.

 According to Blake, he also worked the medicine show circuit and was employed by a Quaker doctor.
 He played a melodeon strapped to the back of the medicine wagon.
 He stayed with the show only two weeks, however, because the doctor's religion didn't allow the serving of Sunday dinner.

 Blake said he composed the melody of "Charleston Rag" in 1899, when he would have been only 12 years old.
 He did not commit it to paper until 1915, when he learned musical notation.

+In 1912, Blake began playing in vaudeville with James Reese Europe's Society Orchestra, which accompanied Vernon and Irene Castle's ballroom dance act.
+The band played ragtime music, which was still quite popular.
+He made his first recordings in 1917, for the Pathé record label and for Ampico piano rolls.
+In the 1920s he recorded for the Victor and Emerson labels, among others.
+His 1917 Pathé records billed as the Eubie Blake Trio possibly were made with Broadway Jones as the drummer.
+Jones, who was primarily a vocalist and comedian but had a background as the leader of a dance band, was Blake's performing partner during World War I. After having already formed a music partnership, the duo created a vaudeville music and comedy act which they toured in 1918.
+Blake later became a regular performer at a Harlem nightclub owned by Jones in 1923-1924.